GreatFruitOmsk/pyqtdeploy-mirror/doc/command_line.rst

     This will display a list of targets that :program:`pyqtdeploycli` can create configuration files for.

+.. cmdoption:: show-version

+    This will display the version number.

 The full set of command line options is:

 .. cmdoption:: -h, --help